-''' ++ GiveShowTopic @baarasRoot topicResponse "As you produce the baaras root and hold it up before their demonic little eyes, it starts to glow an eerie pink colour.
-Begone foul fiends! you cry, By the power of Solomon's Baaras Root, and with the incantation he forgot to teach me - er - I banish all evil spirits, all demons and creatures unclean, into the Almighty Garbage Collection routine whence no Dangling Reference shall ever return!\b Ah no!
-Mandragora Maxima! cries one of the demons.\n Eek no!
-The forgotten incantation! shrieks another.\n Fie and double discombobulation, the Almighty Garbage Collector! squeals another.\n <g>RunDaemon, RunDaemon!</g> yells a fourth.\b As the demons turn in terror and try to flee, the Baaras root grows ever brighter in your hand, shedding its piercing pink rays over the demonic horde, so that even as they start to clamber down the slope they shimmer and dissolve, turning into plumes of oily black smoke which vanishes like a mist. "; demons.moveInto(nil); '''
+'''

+++ GiveShowTopic @baarasRoot

+topicResponse

+{

+"As you produce the baaras root and hold it up before their demonic little

+eyes, it starts to glow an eerie pink colour.
+Begone foul fiends! you

+cry, By the power of Solomon's Baaras Root, and with the incantation he

+forgot to teach me - er - I banish all evil spirits, all demons and creatures unclean,

+into the Almighty Garbage Collection routine whence no Dangling Reference shall

+ever return!\b

+Ah no!
+Mandragora Maxima!

+Eek no!
+The forgotten incantation! shrieks another.\n

+Fie and double discombobulation, the Almighty Garbage Collector! squeals

+another.\n

+RunDaemon, RunDaemon! yells a fourth.\b

+As the demons turn in terror and try to flee, the Baaras root

+grows ever brighter in your hand, shedding its piercing pink rays over the

+demonic horde, so that even as they start to clamber down the slope they

+shimmer and dissolve, turning into plumes of oily black smoke which

+vanishes like a mist. ";

+demons.moveInto(nil);

+}

+;

+'''